thewaxmango/cheeseanalysis/README.md

 ## i need to do error handling
 * if it bricks on initializing or analyzing it's probably blockfish error and not handled properly, just restart
-* but you can build it yourself and run main.py from this folder.